Drigut42/Drigut42/README.md

 ## Hello, I'm Drita.

+Currently focused on learning web development and excited to start my career soon. <br>
+During my internship, I gained valuable experience as a frontend developer, which was both enjoyable and insightful. <br>
-Currently focused on learning web development and excited to begin my career soon, I am eager to apply and grow my skills in a professional environment.
+I also worked with TypeScript, further enhancing my skills in practice.
+I am eager to apply and grow my skills in a professional environment. <br>
 With a strong interest in both frontend and backend development, I’m exploring various technologies and areas within web development before choosing a specialization.

-I am actively involved in a full-stack project with a team of four.

 Thank you for your attention!